decentralizedsecurity/bls-hsm/README.md

 ### Debug secure-partition

-The serial port is used to be able to use the `cli` and `remote-signer` projects.
-However, there is the option to view error and debug messages from the `secure partition` (TF-M).
+The serial port is needed to use `cli` and `remote-signer` projects.
+In addition, there is the option to view error and debug messages from the `secure partition` (TF-M).
+- nRF5340DK: Connect the pin P0.25 with your computer using a serial-USB converter.
+- nRF9160DK: ?

 # CLI